-We are committed to enhancing the achievement and welfare of our pupils by prompting in the following ways:

-□ Ensuring an appropriately trained Designated Teacher, with a Senior Leadership role, is appointed to be responsible for all Looked After children.

-□ All pupils who are Looked After will have termly Personal Education Plan (PEP) meetings each academic year.
-Those attending the PEP meeting will be the Designated Teacher from our school, the Virtual School representative, the child's social worker, the child's foster carer and where appropriate the child.

-□ A representative from the school who knows the child will attend the Looked After Care Reviews.

-At these meetings we will identify the child's individual needs and the support they require.

-□ It is best practice that all Previously Looked After Children also have a meeting similar to a PEP each term.

-□ Having high expectations for the staff to use Trauma Informed Practice to support and meet the needs of the children and young people.

-□ Having high expectations for the child and ensuring equal access to a balanced and broadly based education.

-$\hfill\square$ Recording, monitoring, and improving the academic achievement of the child in addition to their health and wellbeing.

-□ Achieving stability and continuity.

-□ Prioritising reduction in exclusions, understanding the effects of unintentional re-traumatisation by using certain behaviour mechanisms and promoting attendance.

-□ We are mindful to avoid 'Informal' or 'unofficial' exclusions, such as sending a pupil home 'to cool off', regardless of whether they occur with the agreement of parents or carers, as this is unlawful.
-Any exclusion of a pupil, even for short periods of time, will be formally recorded (we will refer to the Exclusions Guidance for advice).

-□ Promoting good communication between all those involved in the child's life and listening to the child.

-□ Maintaining and respecting the child's confidentiality wherever possible, but ensuring that necessary information is shared with all staff, including lunchtime supervisors (who support children in unstructured social times).
+We are committed to enhancing the achievement and welfare of our pupils by prompting in the following ways: ☐ Ensuring an appropriately trained Designated Teacher, with a Senior Leadership role, is appointed to be responsible for all Looked After children. ☐ All pupils who are Looked After will have termly Personal Education Plan (PEP) meetings each academic year.
+Those attending the PEP meeting will be the Designated Teacher from our school, the Virtual School representative, the child's social worker, the child's foster carer and where appropriate the child. ☐ A representative from the school who knows the child will attend the Looked After Care Reviews. ☐ At these meetings we will identify the child's individual needs and the support they require. ☐ It is best practice that all Previously Looked After Children also have a meeting similar to a PEP each term. ☐ Having high expectations for the staff to use Trauma Informed Practice to support and meet the needs of the children and young people. ☐ Having high expectations for the child and ensuring equal access to a balanced and broadly based education. ☐ Recording, monitoring, and improving the academic achievement of the child in addition to their health and wellbeing. ☐ Achieving stability and continuity. □ Prioritising reduction in exclusions, understanding the effects of unintentional re-traumatisation by using certain behaviour mechanisms and promoting attendance. ☐ We are mindful to avoid 'Informal' or 'unofficial' exclusions, such as sending a pupil home 'to cool off', regardless of whether they occur with the agreement of parents or carers, as this is unlawful.
+Any exclusion of a pupil, even for short periods of time, will be formally recorded (we will refer to the Exclusions Guidance for advice). ☐ Promoting good communication between all those involved in the child's life and listening to the information is shared with all staff, including lunchtime supervisors (who support children in

-□ Ensuring staff awareness of, and sensitivity to, the difficulties and educational disadvantages of Looked After Children and seek the child's care 'story' from their Social Worker.